CDRT/mk_docs/docs/ref/bios/settings/thinkpad/display.md

 1.	**ThinkPad LCD** - Default.
 2. External Display

+!!! info ""
-?>  If multiple displays are attached, the boot screen appears on the first recognized one.
+     If multiple displays are attached, the boot screen appears on the first recognized one.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|